-For me, it’s giving myself 10-15 minutes in the morning to enjoy my coffee and a magazine, or a few blog posts online after breakfast.
+Giving myself 10-15 minutes in the morning to enjoy my coffee and a magazine, or a few blog posts after breakfast.
 This time I get to myself feels like a real treat, and helps me gather myself before the work day begins.

 Mental health is something we should all take seriously, and issues related to it are not a shame or a stigma.
 I truly hope this post helped you in any way, shape or form, and I’m looking forward to hearing how you are caring for your mental balance!

 P.S.: If you haven’t by now, make sure you join The Style Club to receive your free personal style printables and get the most stylish updates directly in your Inbox!